ricardomm7/leaflink/docs/sprintA/global-artifacts/01.requirements-engineering/use-case-diagram.md

 **In the scope of this project, there is a direct relationship of _1 to 1_ between Use Cases (UC) and User Stories (US).**

-However, be aware, this is a pedagogical simplification.
-On further projects and course units there may also exist _1 to N **and/or** N to 1_ relationships between UC and US.

-**Insert below the Use Case Diagram in a SVG format**
+This is the global Use Case Diagram and shows the main functions of the main roles in the application:

 ![Use Case Diagram](svg/use-case-diagram.svg)

-**For each UC/US, it must be provided evidences of applying main activities of the software development process (requirements, analysis, design, tests and code).
-Gather those evidences on a separate file for each UC/US and set up a link as suggested below.**
+**For each Use Case/User Story (UC/US), evidence is provided below of the application of the main activities of the software development process (requirements, analysis, design, testing and code).**

 # Use Cases / User Stories